 Except for a small deficit in 2003, Denmark has experienced a public finance surplus since 1999.
-In 2004, the surplus made up DKK 24.8 billion, corresponding to 1.7 per cent of GDP or DKK 4,500 per inhabitant.
+In 2005, the surplus made up DKK 71.8 billion, corresponding to 4.6 per cent of GDP or DKK 13,200 per inhabitant.
 The public finance surplus has been caused by increasing tax income and fewer expenses on, among other things, interest.

 The public finance surplus has been instrumental in making it possible for Denmark to pay instalments on the net government debt in recent years.
-At the end of 2005, the debt was about DKK 150 billion, corresponding to about DKK 28,000 per inhabitant.
-Ten years earlier, the debt was more than three times as great.
+In the third quarter of 2006, the debt was DKK 78 billion, corresponding to DKK 14,400 per inhabitant.
+Ten years earlier, the debt was five times as great.